menu

 Occupations and Workforce

-Lawtell is a blue-collar town, with 35.48% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lawtell, you'll notice that it is more blue-collar than most other communities in America.
+35.48% of Lawtell’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lawtell is a town of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Lawtell who work in healthcare (22.58%), personal care services (15.84%), and healthcare suport services (11.14%).

 Of important note, Lawtell is also a town of artists.
 Lawtell has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lawtell’s character.